grislyeye/three-meet/pages/rules/rolling.md

 | Very hard         | 25          |
 | Nearly impossible | 30          |

 For example, Roche is attempting to fast-talk a suspicious guard.
-The GM asks him make a [Cunning](pages/characters/attributes.md?id=cunning) [check](pages/rules/rolling.md?id=checks) with Deception skill, against a difficulty of 13.
+The GM asks him make a [Cunning](pages/characters/attributes.md?id=cunning) [Check](pages/rules/rolling.md?id=checks) with Deception Skill, against a difficulty of 13.
 Roche rolls an 8.
 His [Cunning](pages/characters/attributes.md?id=cunning) is +2 and he is proficient in Deception so he gets a total of 12.

 He fails the roll, and the guard remains unconvinced.